-Many transactions that are completed in order to send money to terrorist organisations are small and innocuous.
+Many transactions that are completed in order to send money to terrorist organizations are small and innocuous.
 Terrorist financiers purposefully do not send large amounts of money at once, as they wish to avoid the attention of both governments and financial institutions who are bound to counter terrorist financing regulations.

-For instance, one of the primary reasons that the USA PATRIOT Act was enacted in the United States was to cut off funding to terrorist organisations.
+For instance, one of the primary reasons that the USA PATRIOT Act was enacted in the United States was to cut off funding to terrorist organizations.
 Additionally, the Financial Action Task Force, otherwise known as the FATF, was created to help fight financial crimes including terrorist financing.

 Now, many banks and institutions are required to thoroughly screen their clients and gather as much information as possible about them and their accounts.
 This helps to ensure that their customers are not involved with financial crimes such as terrorist financing and that they are not laundering money out of the country.